-3) If you decide to proceed with us, we will send you a terms of business and arrange to visit again to take marketing photos if the property is ready to market.
+3) If you decide to proceed with us, we will confirm your choice of package and send you a terms of business.
+We will then arrange to visit again to take marketing photos if the property is ready to market.
 If not, we can work with you using your own or our contractors to carry out any work needed.
 We can take a set of keys to be logged into our secure system if we need to meet to give access for various jobs.

 4) When marketing commences, an advert will be added to online portals, our own website, social media and if you consent, a flag board placed at a prominent location to catch passing trade.
 We will also attempt to match tenants from our existing database.
 The property details will also be shared with local high street estate agents as they regularly have walk-in clients in search of properties.